sawwheet/sawwheet.com/content/posts/20251115T084747--big-picture__journal.md

 diligently for more than 10 years now.
 I do not regret this pursuit, as it has taught me a lot about commiting to long term goals.
 However, I think this has also narrowed my mind and perspective in unexpected ways.
 I knew that I wanted freedom.
 I knew that spending my life working an office job seemed ludicrous.
-I had vague ideas of what I would want to do with this supposed financial freedom, but as the years have passed my thoughts have been more concrete, the vagueness has been illuminated.
+I had vague ideas of what I would want to do with financial freedom, but as the years passed my thoughts became more concrete, and the vagueness of the ideas were illuminated.
 I had forgotten the finite reality of my life and fell into complacency.

 The shock I experienced upon returning to my routines stemmed from a lack of clarity in perceiving my life as a cohesive whole.
 I had my working life, and I had breaks from that.
 During these breaks